- Featured Events

 A Guggenheim fellow, Griswold is the author of a collection of poems, "Wideawake Field" (FSG, 2007), and a nonfiction book, "The Tenth Parallel: Dispatches from the Fault Line Between Christianity and Islam" (FSG, 2010), a New York Times bestseller that was awarded the J. Anthony Lukas Prize.

 Griswold's new book will be available for purchase and signing at the event.
+No ticket is required, and seating will be on a first-come basis.
+But we would appreciate your RSVP to help with planning purposes.

 - Thursday, October 4, 2018